brucemelo/sonarqube-openshift/README.md

 Postgres `postgres:15`

-Easy yml updated for sonarqube 9.9 with postgres 15.
+Simple and Easy yml updated for sonarqube 9.9 with postgres 15 on Openshift platform.

 Just copy the project and changes the values